-- Veterinary Technology students will be assigned clinical activities at veterinary hospitals or operations off-campus with a minimum of 20 hours per week. - Rotations for Large Animal and Laboratory Animal Sessions will be done at specific hospitals or facilities that can meet these objectives, these rotations may require travel for the student.
-It is the student's responsibility to provide transportation to all such assignments. - Written tests will be given at designated testing sites which may require travel for the student. - All students in the Veterinary Technology Program must have access to a computer and internet connection. - Veterinary Technology students are expected to adhere to the Code of Ethics relating to behavior on and off-campus, whereas student behavior is considered a reflection of our entire program.
-Students found to be in violation are subject to dismissal from the program. - All students in the Veterinary Technology Program are

-- required to show proof of medical insurance. - All students in the Veterinary Technology Program are required to purchase professional malpractice insurance through Jefferson State. - Any student who becomes pregnant while enrolled in the Veterinary Technology Program should inform the program director. - It is strongly recommended that all students in the Veterinary Technology Program be immunized against tetanus and rabies.
+- Veterinary Technology students will be assigned clinical activities at veterinary hospitals or operations off-campus with a minimum of 20 hours per week.
+Students are required to secure their own clinical site locations. - Large Animal and Laboratory Animal Sessions will be done at specific hospitals or facilities that can meet these objectives, these rotations may require travel for the student.
+It is the student's responsibility to provide transportation to all such assignments. - Online tests may require proctoring and students are required to secure an approved location for proctoring which may require travel for the student. - All students in the Veterinary Technology Program must have access to a computer and high speed Internet connection. - Veterinary Technology students are expected to adhere to the Code of Ethics relating to behavior on and offcampus, whereas student behavior is considered a reflection of our entire program.
+Students found to be in violation are subject to dismissal from the program. - All students in the Veterinary Technology Program are required to show proof of medical insurance. - All students in the Veterinary Technology Program are required to purchase professional malpractice insurance through Jefferson State. - Any student who becomes pregnant while enrolled in the Veterinary Technology Program must inform the program director. - It is strongly recommended that all students in the Veterinary Technology Program be immunized against tetanus and rabies.

-The Alabama College System endorses the Americans' with Disabilities Act.
+The Alabama Community College System endorses the Americans' with Disabilities Act.
 In accordance with College policy, when requested reasonable accommodations may be provided for individuals with disabilities.

 Physical, cognitive, psychomotor, affective and social abilities are essential in unique combinations to provide safe and effective veterinary nursing care.
 The applicant/student must be able to meet the essential functions with or without reasonable accommodations throughout the program of learning.
 The Program and/or its affiliated clinical agencies may identify additional essential functions.
 The Program reserves the right to amend the essential functions as deemed necessary.
 In order to be admitted and to progress in the Program one must possess a functional level of ability to perform the duties required of a veterinary technician.
 Progression may be denied if a student is unable to demonstrate the essential functions with or without reasonable accommodations.
 Upon admission, an individual who discloses a disability can request reasonable accommodations (ADA Office in FSC 300).
 Individuals will be asked to provide documentation of the disability in order to assist with the provision of appropriate reasonable accommodations.
 The College will provide reasonable accommodations but is not required to substantially alter the requirements or nature of the program or provide accommodations that inflict an undue burden of the respective College.
-In order to be admitted one should be able to perform all of the essential functions with or without reasonable accommodations.
-If an individual's health changes during the program of learning, so that the essential functions cannot be met with or without reasonable accommodations, the student will be withdrawn from the program.
-The veterinary technology faculty reserves the right at any time to require an additional medical examination at the student's expense in order to assist with the evaluation of the student's ability to perform the essential functions.
-The essential functions delineated below are necessary for veterinary technology program progression and graduation.
+In order to be admitted one should be able to perform all of the essential functions with or | 2. without reasonable accommodations.
+If an individual's health changes during the program of learning, so that the essential \[\] 3. functions cannot be met with or without reasonable accom- | 4. modations, the student will be withdrawn from the program.
+The veterinary technology faculty reserves the right at any time 1.5. to require an additional medical examination at the student's expense in order to assist with the evaluation of the student's ability to perform the essential functions.
+The essential func- 7. tions delineated below are necessary for veterinary technology program progression and graduation.
 The essential functions include but are not limited to the ability to: